ortus-docs/commandbox-docs/developing/modules/configuration.md

         binder.map( 'foo' ).to( '#moduleMapping#.com.foo.bar' );

     }

+    // Runs when module is loaded
     function onLoad(){
         log.info('Module loaded successfully.' );
     }

+    // Runs when module is unloaded
     function onUnLoad(){
         log.info('Module unloaded successfully.' );
     }

-    function preCommand( interceptData ){
+    // An interceptor that listens for every command that's run. function preCommand( interceptData ){
         // I just intercepted ALL Commands in the CLI log.info('The command executed is #interceptData.CommandInfo.commandString#');